Synesso/scala-stellar-sdk/src/main/paradox/queries.md

 @@snip [DocExamples.scala](../../test/scala/stellar/sdk/DocExamples.scala) { #ledger_query_examples }

+### Network Info

+Meta information about the network itself is available via the `info()` endpoint.
+Data provided in the response includes the network passphrase, software versions for Horizon and Core, the current and max supported core protocol versions, and the earliest and latest ledger ids.

+@@snip [DocExamples.scala](../../test/scala/stellar/sdk/DocExamples.scala) { #network_info_example }

 ### Offers

 @scaladoc[Offers](stellar.sdk.resp.OfferResp) can be issued by accounts to buy or sell assets.
 Querying for offers